Bandaranayaka/Bandaranayaka/README.md

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> Hello, I'm Thilakshana Bandaranayaka!

-As a caffeinated inhabitant of the code cosmos, I traverse the realms of SLIIT University (Sri Lanka)  enthusiastic about technology and its applications in Data Science.
+As a caffeinated inhabitant of the code cosmos, I traverse the realms of SLIIT University (Sri Lanka) currently navigating the exciting journey of academia, being enthusiastic about technology and its applications in Data Science.
-Currently navigating the exciting journey of academia, I have a strong foundation in data structures, algorithms, and machine learning.

- Enchanted by the mystique of technology, my heart beats to the rhythm of algorithms and the dance of artificial intelligence.
+Enchanted by the charisma of technology, my heart beats to the rhythm of algorithms and the dance of artificial intelligence.

 ## 📚 Academic Background
 - **University:** SLIIT University (Sri Lanka)